Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 # Verifiable Organizations Network: A Production Government Deployment of Hyperledger Indy
 **—Hyperledger Global Forum 2018**

+-Published on Dec 27, 2018

-John Jordan, Province of British Columbia & Stephen Curran , CloudCompass Computing, Inc.
+[John Jordan](https://twitter.com/jljordan42), Province of British Columbia & [Stephen Curran](https://twitter.com/scurranC3I), [CloudCompass Computing](https://cloudcompass.ca/)

 Learn about the Province of British Columbia's experience deploying the first Hyperledger Indy based production ecosystem.

-The Verifiable Organizations Network (VON) enables governments and organizations to exchange data in trustworthy ways based on open standards and technology.
+The [Verifiable Organizations Network](https://vonx.io) (VON) enables governments and organizations to exchange data in trustworthy ways based on open standards and technology.

 VON's founding members are governments who are, by law, trusted issuers of data about organizations.
 The Province of British Columbia, Province of Ontario and the Government of Canada have come together to create the initial services needed to establish VON.

 VON's founders have delivered new Indy-based open source components which form VON's backbone.
-TheOrgBook is a publicly accessible repository of verifiable claims about organizations.
+[TheOrgBook](https://orgbook.gov.bc.ca/) is a publicly accessible repository of [verifiable claims](https://w3c.github.io/webpayments-ig/VCTF/charter/faq.html) about organizations.
 VON-X enables services to verify and issue credentials.

 We present the Why, What and How including our strategy for bootstrapping VON using a two-sided market strategy.